stampit-org/react-stampit/README.md

 Create React components in a way analogous to `React.createClass`, but powered by [stampit](https://github.com/ericelliott/stampit)'s composable object factories.

+**_This is a work in progress.
+The factory currently produces React components, but composition implementation is being drafted [in this PR](https://github.com/troutowicz/react-stampit/pull/2).
+Also check below for React issues that are pending._**

 ## Install

 react-stampit can be [installed via npm](https://www.npmjs.com/package/react-stampit)